Tom-v-G/SSMs-for-PO-RL/README.md

 # SSMs-for-PO-RL
 The repository contains equinox based JAX implementations of S5 (and LSSLf) SSMs, together with feedforward, GRU and minGRU baselines, which can be run on partially observable reinforcement learning environments.
-The codebase includes a PPO algorithm suitable for recurrent architectures, environments from the popjaxRL (TODO: cite) suite and a JAX implementation of the memory corridor environment (TODO: cite).
+The codebase includes a PPO algorithm suitable for recurrent architectures, environments from the popjaxRL suite and a JAX implementation of the memory corridor environment.
+The notebooks folder contains the code used to create the figures for my thesis with examples of how data from runs can be retrieved and analyzed.

 ## Running the code
 To codebase uses `.yaml` configuration files to store hyperparameters.
 The codebase is set up to run batches of these configurations from (sub)folders in the `configs` directory.